Duncan MacIntyre (New Zealand politician): Early life and career

 MacIntyre was born at Hastings on 10 November 1915.
-He was the eldest of six children between Esther Mary Bell and the Scottish-born Archibald MacIntyre, a farmer near Bridge Pā.
+He was the eldest of six children between Esther Mary Bell and the Scottish-born Archibald MacIntyre, a farmer near Bridge Pa.
 He attended school in Hastings before being sent by his father to Scotland where he attended Larchfield School.
 He returned to New Zealand where he received his secondary school education at Christ's College, Christchurch.

 He started work in 1933 as a farm cadet and from 1936 managed a farm at Punakitere, Northland until 1939.
 MacIntyre married Diana Grace Hunter, the daughter of a Hawke's Bay farming family on 10 January 1939 in Havelock North.
 The two were to have three daughters and two sons.
 In 1939, at the outbreak of the World War II, he left farming and joined the New Zealand Army.

 Military career

 MacIntyre enlisted in the 15th (North Auckland) Regiment.
 He was to serve with the Divisional Cavalry Regiment (or "Div Cav") in North Africa and Italy.
 He had risen to the rank of major by December 1944 and was appointed commander of C Squadron of the div cav (D Squadron was later led by Jack Marshall, a future parliamentary colleague and prime minister).
 He led the div cav offensive in April 1945 which helped to spearhead the final New Zealand Division offensive in Italy.
 The attack swept northwards against German resistance which had mostly collapsed.
 For his leadership in the offensive he was made a Companion of the Distinguished Service Order.
 In particular he was noted for leading a 'vigorous counter-attack' on the night of 17/18 April across the Gaiana River before climbing onto a knocked-out Sherman tank and used its machine gun to pin down enemy positions the following day.
 He was later promoted to lieutenant colonel and on 7 August 1945 MacIntyre took command of the whole div cav, still stationed in Italy.

 Upon the formation of J Force (New Zealand's portion of the British Commonwealth Occupation Force in Japan) he volunteered to lead the Cavalry component, which was also to include 270 troops from the 28th Māori Battalion.
 He arrived in Japan in March 1946, but by late April was in hospital with appendicitis.
 He briefly returned to duty but was to relinquish command on 28 June.

 MacIntyre returned to New Zealand and resumed farming and joined the local branch of Federated Farmers.
 He purchased a sheep farm near Pōrangahau in southern Hawke's Bay in the early 1950s and was elected to the Hawke's Bay Catchment Board.
 His military career continued on part-time with the Territorial Force, commanding various components including the Hawke's Bay Regiment, Armoured Car Regiment, Infantry Brigade and Armoured Brigade as well as gaining the rank of brigadier.

-In the 1956 New Year Honours, MacIntyre was appointed an Officer of the Order of the British Empire (Military Division).
+In 1953, MacIntyre was awarded the Queen Elizabeth II Coronation Medal.
+In the 1956 New Year Honours, he was appointed an Officer of the Order of the British Empire (Military Division).